digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

 In this tutorial, you will learn how to use the [Ambassador Edge Stack](https://www.getambassador.io) ingress (`AES` for short) .
 Then, you're going to discover how to have `TLS` certificates automatically deployed and configured for your hosts (thus enabling `TLS` termination), and `route` traffic to your `backend` applications.
 It can function as an `API Gateway`, an `Ingress Controller` or a `Layer 7 Load Balancer`.

+**Note:**

+Ambassador Edge Stack 2.X introduces some changes that aren't backward-compatible with 1.X, if you already have an existing installation that uses 1.X and you will like to upgrade to version 2.X please use the following [guide for upgrade](https://www.getambassador.io/docs/edge-stack/latest/topics/install/upgrade/helm/edge-stack-1.14/edge-stack-2.1/#upgrade-productname-1142-to-productname-version-helm).

 The `Ambassador Edge Stack` or `AES` for short, is a specialized [Control Plane](https://blog.getambassador.io/the-importance-of-control-planes-with-service-meshes-and-front-proxies-665f90c80b3d) for the `Envoy Proxy`.
 In this architecture, `Ambassador Edge Stack` translates configuration (in the form of `Kubernetes Custom Resources`) to `Envoy` configuration.
 All the actual traffic is directly handled by the high-performance [Envoy Proxy](https://www.envoyproxy.io).

 At a very high level, `AES` works as follows: